hadv/ethaura/docs/HELIOS_ARCHITECTURE.md

 ## Overview

-This document provides a deep dive into how Helios integrates with EthAura to provide trustless RPC access.
+This document provides a deep dive into how Helios integrates with ΞTHΛURΛ to provide trustless RPC access.

 ## Architecture Diagram

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                        EthAura Application                       │
+│                        ΞTHΛURΛ Application                       │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                  │
 │  ┌──────────────────┐              ┌──────────────────┐        │